WPPNets and WPPFlows: The Power of Wasserstein Patch Priors for Superresolution: Conclusion

 We introduced WPPNets, which are CNNs trained with a new loss function based on comparisons of empirical patch distributions via the quadratic Wasserstein distance and demonstrated its power by several numerical examples.
 In particular, we observed that WPPNets are very stable under inaccurate operators appearing in real-world applications.
 Due to the fact that WPPs require the knowledge of one high-resolution reference image, WPPs could also be interpreted as a method for one-shot learning, see \cite{CHWC2021,WYKN2020} and references therein.
 However, as no low-resolution correspondence to the reference image is given, we would call our WPP based methods an unsupervised learning method.
 We measured the uncertainty within the reconstructions by combining WPPs with conditional normalizing flows.

 Our considerations could be extended in several directions: \begin{itemize} \item So far, we focused on image superresolution.
 However, the same methods can be applied for any inverse problem. \item Other noise models than the Gaussian one can be easily incorporated. \item Images of materials microstructures are often three-dimensional.
-Thus, in the future, we would extend the architecture of the WPPNets for three-dimensional images. \item Quantitative, mathematical estimates how inaccurate operators influence the results are desirable. \end{itemize}
+Thus, in the future, we would extend the architecture of the WPPNets for three-dimensional images. \item It is desirable to establish quantitative, mathematical estimates how inaccurate operators influence the results. \end{itemize}